slowy07/ava/README.md

 python skymagic.py --path ./config/config-annarbor-supermoon.json
 ```

-or you can use custom image and custom config json by configuration the json by:
+or you can use custom image by configuring the json configuration file like so:
 ```json
 // config-custom-replacement.json
 {